JAL117/JAL117/README.md

 <div align="center">

-> *I believe technology should serve everyone — that's why I build tools*
+> *I believe technology should serve everyone.
+I leverage AI tools like Claude Code*
-> *that solve real problems for real people, from AI-powered financial*
+> *and the Claude API to build faster and smarter — from AI-powered financial*
-> *advisors to predictive quality models for local farmers.*
+> *advisors to predictive models for local farmers.*

 </div>